 Nobody said building an offer was easy.
 In fact, creating an offer that consistently converts and attracts affiliates is straight up tricky.
 But, like baking a fancy and tasty cake, there’s tried and true methodology to the process that can help you achieve an epic offer.
-If you follow these steps, you’ll be on your way to perfecting the art of the offer build.
+If you follow these steps, you’ll be well on your way.

 Step 1: Research and Identify a Primary Pain Point.

 We hate to be the bearer of bad news, but your English teacher was right.
 The first step is always research.
 Conducting preliminary research is “square one” when it comes to identifying the needs and the pain points of your potential customer.
 The more you know about the niche you plan to enter, the more you can tailor your offer to satisfy buyers, create trust, and build a brand reputation.
 Here are a few ways to find out more about what you can bring to the table.